-Mandy McGrew is the CETL Educational Specialist for Part-time Faculty Support and a part-time instructor of American Studies in the Department of Interdisciplinary Studies at KSU.
-She earned her BA in History at KSU in 2003 and her MA in American Studies in 2011.
-She worked as a Graduate Research to Assistant to Dr. Alan LeBaron and the Maya Heritage Community Project for 2 years.
+Mandy McGrew is the CETL Educational Specialist and an instructor of American Studies in the Department of Interdisciplinary Studies at KSU.
+She earned her BA in History at KSU in 2003, her MA in American Studies in 2011, and is a doctoral candidate in Educational Leadership at Valdosta State University.
+Mandy's research seeks to apply critical qualitative methodology to the understanding of the identity and culture of adjunct/contingent faculty.
+She has published on the topics of identity and student success.
+Mandy is the creator and director of SPACE: The Symposium for Part-time, Adjunct, and Contingent Educators, a national conference specifically aimed at non-tenure track faculty.
+Mandy has expertise in service learning and worked as a Graduate Research to Assistant to Dr. Alan LeBaron and the Maya Heritage Community Project for 2 years.
 Her graduate research focused on the situation of Guatemalan Maya immigrants living in Georgia and she is the co-author of the Maya Health Toolkit for Medical Providers.
-Mandy is currently working on her Doctorate of Educational Leadership at Valdosta State University.
 Mandy began teaching KSU 1101 part-time in the Department of First Year and Transition Studies in 2013.
 In 2014, she moved to a part-time position in the Interdisciplinary Studies Department where she currently teaches American Identities.
 She has also developed and taught in several Learning Communities, including “Everybody’s a Fan!”—a learning community that focuses on fandoms and identity.
-Mandy served on KSU’s Part-time Faculty Council as the representative from ISD before taking on her role as faculty fellow at CETL.
-She is dedicated to helping part-time faculty access the resources they need and to developing a strong community at KSU.
+Mandy served on KSU’s Part-time Faculty Council as the representative from ISD before taking on a role as faculty fellow at CETL and transitioning to working in educational and faculty development.
+Mandy is dedicated to supporting KSU faculty members in their teaching with a focus on student success.